easyGLM/ezAGI/automind/AUTOMIND.md

 For each of these modules, an example usage is provided to demonstrate how the classes and methods can be utilized within the easyAGI project.
-These examples help in understanding the practical applications of the classes and their methods.
+These examples help in understanding the practical applications of the classes and their methods ensuring seemless modular expansion for the easyAGI framework.